 There’s a post I’ve had at the back of my mind for a little while now, but never quite got around to creating!
-It’s the Instagram Guide to Paris.
-The most commonly asked question I get on Instagram is always: “what are the best photo spots around Paris?”
+It’s the Paris Instagram Guide.
+The most commonly asked question I get on Instagram is always: “what are the best photo spots in and around Paris?”
 In truth, the answer is probably different for everyone!
 Whether you shoot a more urbex vibe (in which case, head to la Defense) or a more delicate floral style will determine where you should be going!
 However, that doesn’t mean The not-to-be-missed photo spots in the city of love.

 Instagram Guide to Paris:

 With an amazing view over Paris and even more to discover below ground, you can’t go wrong in devoting at least an afternoon to visiting the Paris Pantheon.
 In France, one of the highest achievements a French citizen can obtain is to be interred in the Pantheon.
 Once a church dedicated to the patron saint of Paris, Saint Genevieve, the building is now the final resting place of dozens of citizens of note.

 Here, you’ll find the graves of people like Voltaire and Marie-Curie.
 The pantheon is also home to Foucault’s pendulum.
 A world-renowned design, this 67-metre timepiece is a copy of the original pendulum, which is now housed in Musée des Arts et Metiers.
 It was through this pendulum that Foucault was able to prove that the earth was round!

 Of all the Paris Instagram spots, this may well be the trickiest place to capture without people.
 Tightly knit buildings mean that heading here shortly after sunrise or before sunset mean a number of shadows everywhere.
 Head here midday, mid-week for a person free shot!
 The district’s close proximity to the Seine and Latin Quarter make it the perfect place to stroll around on a lazy Sunday afternoon.